The Latest Heat Pump Statistics (updated June 2023)

 How do air source heat pumps work?

-Air source heat pumps work by taking heat from the outside air, which in air-to-water pumps is absorbed into a liquid.
+Air source heat pumps take heat from the outside air.
+In air-to-water pumps this heat is absorbed into a liquid.
 This liquid then passes through an electronic compressor, further raising the temperature.
 The heat is then transferred to the building's heating system and can generate hot water.
 In air-to-air heat pumps, heat is taken from outside and passes through fans to heat the building.
 They can also work as air-conditioning units for cooling buildings down during summer months.

 Water Source Heat Pump Statistics